Local measurements and the entanglement transition in quantum spin chains: Abstract

 \section{Abstract}

-We consider the transition between short-range entangled (SRE) and long-range ordered (and therefore long-range entangled) states of infinite quantum spin chains, which is induced by local measurements.
-Specifically, we assume that the initial state is in a non-trivial symmetry-protected topological phase with local symmetry group $\mathcal{G} = G \times H$, where $G$ is an Abelian subgroup.
-We show that the on-site measurements of the local $G$-charge on intervals of increasing lengths transform the initial SRE state into a family of states with increasingly long-range correlations.
+We consider the transition between short-range entangled (SRE) and long-range entangled states of infinite quantum spin chains which is induced by local measurements.
+Specifically, we assume that the initial state is in a non-trivial symmetry-protected topological phase of a compact local symmetry group $\mathcal{G}$.
+We show that the on-site measurements of an appropriate local charge on intervals of increasing lengths transform the initial SRE state into a family of states with increasingly long-range correlations.
 In particular, the post-measurement states cannot be uniformly short-range entangled.
 In the case where the initial state is obtained from a product state using a quantum cellular automaton, we construct the infinite-volume post-measurement state and exhibit almost local observables that are maximally correlated.